Option declined following 2019 season.

 Primarily a left winger, though comfortable centrally or on the right, the speedy Lamah was brought to Dallas in 2017 to help fill the gap left by Fabian Castillo's departure in 2016.
 He is dangerous in the open field and clean in front of net.
-He'll look to continue being a major contributor for FCD in 2018.
+He'll look to be a major contributor for FC Cincinnati in 2019.

 INTERNATIONAL: Though born in the Ivory Coast, Lamah chose to represent Belgium internationally.
 He appeared 20 times for the Red Devils at the youth level before making his senior debut in a 2010 World Cup qualifying match.
 He currently has five senior international caps.